-The University and its dining partner are working together to align practices with the latest guidance for the safety of our students, employees, and partners.
-All on-campus dining facilities will follow CDC guidelines.
-Depending on the stage and current guidance in-person dining may or may not available so the University and its dining partner are currently also planning for a take-out model.
-The following changes are being implemented:
+The University and La Salle Dining Services continue to work together to align practices with the latest guidance for the safety of our students, employees, and partners.
+All on-campus dining facilities will follow current CDC guidelines.
+Depending on the current guidance, in-person dining may or may not be available.
+Therefore, the University and its dining partner are currently planning for a full take-out model using the La Salle Dining SideKick App.

-The Union will be reconfigured to provide more robust and healthier grab-and-go offerings.
-Meal exchanges can be used.
+Blue & Gold Dining Commons, B&G POD, the Union Food Court and the Union Market have been reconfigured to provide more robust and healthier grab-and-go offerings.
+Meal exchanges will be accepted.

 Blue & Gold Dining Commons and the Union Food Court will have capacity monitors to ensure a smaller number of students, faculty, staff at any one point in time.
 Directional flows will be marked, as will physical distancing indicators.
 In the event of in-person dining, dining areas will have lower capacity and tables will be situated to promote physical distancing.